BROCODES2024/BROCODES2024/README.md

 # 💫 About Me:
-🔭 I’m currently working on Rust, Solana, Ethereum, MERN
+🔭 I’m currently working on Rust, Bitcoin, Solana, MERN
 👯 I’m looking to collaborate on Web3 & Blockchain projects
 🤝 I’m looking for help with Blockchain & Web3
 🌱 I’m currently learning Rust, MERN